 Disneyland Tickets and Genie+

 The first thing you need to do when planning a day at Disneyland is purchase your tickets.
-We purchased our Disneyland tickets from our partner Undercover Tourist.
-They offer discounts on tickets, hotel, and car rentals.
-It is worth checking the prices and seeing what works best.

 After you purchase tickets you must reserve your park day.
 Guests must have a ticket and theme park reservations to enter park.
 Do not wait on this.
 During busy seasons park reservations do run out.

 The second thing you should decide on is if you would like to add Genie+ to your tickets.
 Genie+ is the ride reservation system that allows you to reserve an attraction using the Disneyland app at a specific time to shorten your overall wait time at the park.

 Genie+ cost $20.00 per person/per day.
 We used Genie+ on all of our days at the park and I am glad we did.
 Our visit was in July, one of the busiest times to visit, and the wait times were high most of the day.
 Genie+ allowed us to ride more attractions and maximize our day at the park.

 There are three things to understand about Genie+ at Disneyland.
 Genie is the basic ride tip board on the Disneyland app and it is free to use.
 We have never used it and it makes suggestions for your day.
 It doesn’t reserve anything.